 (1700 - 1711), Phoenix

 First French fort in present-day Louisiana.
 It was a 28-foot square moated two-story six-gun blockhouse with an eight-foot square powder magazine.
 Abandoned militarily by 1707, but used as a trading post until 1711.
 Also known as Fort de la Boulaye, Fort du Mississippi, or Fort Louisiana.
 The abandoned post was most likely destroyed by a 1719 flood.
-Site found in 1930, located two miles north of town.
+Site found in 1936, located about one mile north of town.
 No remains, site now marsh wetlands.
 State marker on LA 39 at the Joe Gravolet Canal.

 Quarantine Station Post

 A small CSA garrison occupied the Quarantine Station on the north bank of the Mississippi River just above Fort St. Philip.
 It was captured by the Union in April 1862 after Forts St. Philip and Jackson fell.

 Located on the opposite bank was CSA Camp Lovell (2) (1862).